PhD in Economics

 - Information on academic activity, especially about publications, participation in academic conferences, awards, internships, work in academic circles and other academic achievements,

-- In regard to candidates applying during a second phase of recruitment, the prospectus should be accepted and signed by a potential doctoral thesis supervisor and it should contain the supervisor’s opinion concerning the prospects of the proposed research,
+- In regard to candidates applying during a second phase of recruitment, the prospectus should be accepted and signed by a potential doctorate thesis supervisor and it should contain the supervisor’s opinion concerning the prospects of the proposed research,

 - In case of International Candidates, a letter of request for admission to doctorate studies addressed to Vice-Rector for Student Affairs and Quality of Education of the University of Warsaw (example).